 One is when you fired your attorney and hired a second attorney.
 If your first disability lawyer did not waive their fee, your new attorney will have to file a petition with the SSA.
 The SSA will divide the fee between them.
 But if both did a significant amount of work on your case, the SSA may approve a higher amount.

-Out-of-pocket costs refer to expenses necessary for processing your claim.
+Aside from the agreed-upon attorney fees, your total attorney cost may also include out-of-pocket costs.
+This refers to expenses necessary for processing your claim.
 This includes payment for obtaining your medical, school, or work records, photocopies, and postage.
 These aren’t cheap but it rarely ever exceeds $200.